civl-verifier/civl-verifier.github.io/tutorial.md

 Action procedure `foo` *disappears* at layer `1` and *refines* the atomic action `FOO`.

-If no `:refines` attribute is given, then the procedure refines the implicitly declared atomic action `SKIP`.
+If no `:refines` attribute is given, then the procedure is called a *skip procedure* which refines the implicitly declared atomic action `SKIP`.

 ```
 procedure {:both}{:layer 0,∞} SKIP () { }